 What happens if I’m not happy and want to cancel the contract?

-Obviously, the plan is to sell a home quickly and for top dollar, but that’s not always the case.
+The plan is to sell a home quickly and for top dollar, but that’s not always the case.
 Every state and contract is different, and if you decide to cancel the contract you could be responsible for paying any expenses incurred by the realtor or brokerage.
-Just be very careful in reading the contract before signing.
+As with any contract, read everything carefully before signing.

 How should I respond to significantly low offers?

-We think the worst decision to make when a low ball offer comes in, is to not respond.
+The worst option when a low ball offer comes in?
+Choosing to not respond to the offer at all.
 These offers can sometimes turn into a really successful sale of a home.
-So consider each offer, and remember that this is a business decision, not an emotional one!
+Consider each offer, and remember that this is a business decision and not an emotional one!
 (Even though we know that can be really hard!)

 Are there repairs that are mandated by a buyer or bank?

-Yes, there definitely are these things.
+Yes, there definitely mandatory repairs.
 These are great questions because people can sometimes forget this.
 If a buyer is getting a mortgage through a bank, an appraiser will come to the home and assess the home for potential safety hazards and concerns.
 The buyer will declare a dollar amount that the seller is responsible for to cover bank required repairs.

 What are some common closing expenses?

-For home sellers, typically they cover the abstract and title search, instrument survey, real estate commissions, and transfer taxes (also known as revenue stamps).
+Home sellers typically cover the abstract and title search, instrument survey, real estate commissions, and transfer taxes (also known as revenue stamps).
+Check out our post common home selling fees and how to calculate how much money you might make from your home sale.

-Should we include appliances in the sell or leave that negotiable?
+Should we include appliances in the sale or leave that negotiable?

 Should I be present during tours and to present my home?

 The most simple answer to these types of questions is NO!
-This can make potential buyers feel pressured and uncomfortable to talk and ask questions freely with their realtor which is not what you want to make the sale!
+In fact, this is one of the top mistakes a seller can make.
+This can make potential buyers feel pressured and uncomfortable to freely ask questions and speak with their realtor.
+This is not how you want to make the sale!
 After giving the cleaned and organized home one last check over, leave just before they arrive and come back once you’re sure they’ve left.